pylat/adaptive-bilevel-optimization/README.md

 ```

 Numerical simulations for a few different problems are contained in subfolders.
 For example, the linear inverse problem with the $\ell_1$ norm as the upper-level cost function can be found [here](https://github.com/pylat/adaptive-proximal-algorithms-bilevel-optimization/tree/master/experiments/logregNormL1).
 The `runme.jl` file includes the associated simulations.
-Running the `main()` function will generate the plots in the same subfolder.
+Executing `main()` will generate the plots in the same subfolder.